Donald Trump is reinstated to Facebook after 2-year ban

 “In the event that Mr. Trump posts further violating content, the content will be removed and he will be suspended for between one month and two years, depending on the severity of the violation,” wrote Nick Clegg, Meta’s vice president of global affairs.

+Facebook is not only the world’s largest social media site, but had been a crucial source of fundraising revenue for Trump’s campaigns, which spent millions of dollars on the company’s ads in 2016 and 2020.
+The move, which comes as Trump is ramping up his third run for the White House, will not only allow Trump to communicate directly with his 34 million followers — dramatically more than the 4.8 million who currently follow him on his own site, Truth Social — but will also allow him to resume direct fundraising.

-Trump, in a post on his own social media network, blasted Facebook’s decision to suspend his account as he praised his own site, Truth Social.
+Responding to the news, Trump blasted Facebook’s decision to suspend his account as he praised Truth Social.

 “FACEBOOK, which has lost Billions of Dollars in value since “deplatforming” your favorite President, me, has just announced that they are reinstating my account.
 Such a thing should never again happen to a sitting President, or anybody else who is not deserving of retribution!” he wrote.

 He was suspended on Jan.
 7, a day after the deadly 2021 insurrection.
 Other social media companies also kicked him off their platforms, though he was recently reinstated on Twitter after Elon Musk took over the company.
-He has not tweeted.
+He has not tweeted yet.

 Civil rights groups and others were quick to denounce Meta’s move.
 Letting Trump back on Facebook sends a signal to other figures with large online audiences that they may break the rules without lasting consequences, said Heidi Beirich, founder of the Global Project Against Hate and Extremism and a member of a group called the Real Facebook Oversight Board that has criticized the platform’s efforts.